 4. Electronic Gear

 The UK uses a 220v three pin system, so if you’re travelling from nearly anywhere else in the world you are going to need a travel adapter.
-We actually prefer to use a cheaper adapter like this and then pair it with an extension setup like this, which gives us all the plugs and USB ports we need to charge our all devices.
+We normally use an adapter like this and then pair it with an extension setup like this, which gives us all the plugs and USB ports we need to charge our all devices.

 See more on travel adapters and how to choose one for your trip in our guide to the best travel adapters.